svenslaggare/StackJIT/documentation/objects.md

 }
 ```
-A constructor works like a member function (the first argument (arg 0) is the 'this' reference).
+A constructor works like a member function (the first argument is the 'this' reference).

 #### Access modifiers
 There are two type of access modifiers: `public` and `private`.
-The default value is public.
+The default modifier is `public`.
-Member function/field marked as public can only be read by member function of the class.
+Member function/field marked as `private` can only be called/accessed by member functions of the class.

-An access modifier is an attribute: `AccessModifier(value=private)`.
+An access modifier is an attribute with the name `AccessModifier`: `AccessModifier(value=private)`.

 ### Null ref
 Dereferencing a null reference will result in a null reference error.
-Both array and object instructions can result in a null reference error.